geraldWilliam/Diver/README.md

 #### Push / Pop

 Navigator defines a Destination subtype, an enumeration of all views in the application that are reachable by a standard push transition.
 Navigator‘s `go(to destination:)` method appends a `Destination` to the app‘s navigation path and the `content(for destination:)` method provides the target view for the transition.
-See `Timeline.swift` or `PostDetailView.swift` for usage.
+See `FeedView.swift` or `PostDetailView.swift` for usage.

 #### Modals